BumblebeeBat/FlyingFox/docs/pegging_vs_synthetic_assets.md

 It takes about 100x more work to write and maintain a line of consensus code vs a line of code.

+One disadvantage of synthetic assets is that you need money locked up to secure each derivative.
+All this locked up money makes it more expensive by the interest rate.

+Using a combination of synethic assets and cross chain atomic trading solves this problem.
+First you put a trade on the exchange to buy the synthetic asset.
+Then you go offline.
+Once you come back online days later, you see that you have purchased the synthetic asset.
+Now you can instantly trade the synthetic asset for coins on the other blockchain, using cross-chain atomic swap.